Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/logs-fundamentals.md

 - What logs are and why they matter in security work.
 - The main use cases for logs beyond just security.
-- Different types of logs and where they come from
+- Different types of logs and where they come from.
 - The structure of Windows OS logs specifically
 - Basic Linux commands for analysing web server logs directly